jpuopolo67/proctor/README.md

 keys under the given project section of the configuration file.
 If these keys are found, Proctor will attempt to load the specified test suite and run the tests against the project under consideration.
 Note: While Proctor builds the project's source code and the internal unit tests, it does _not_ attempt to build the instructor's test suite.
 The instructor will have had compiled the test suite beforehand.

+In general, the instructor can build his/her unit test suite against any one of the projects under consideration.
+For example, let's suppose we are grading _MyProject_ and we cloned _MyProject_ for 2 students, _s1@wit.edu_ and _s2@wit.edu_.
+We can build our test suite, e.g., _GradingSuite_ against s1's MyProject or s2's MyProject - it makes no difference.
+The compilation step simply needs reference to the classes that will tested.

-It's interesting to note that the instructor's tests do not need to be copied to the project/source code under test.
-Using the values in the configuration file and "intelligent pathing", Proctor can, in essence, "apply" the instructor's test to the project.
-Only a single copy of the instructor's tests need exist.
+To emphasize the point, the instructor's tests do not need to be copied to the project/source code under test.
+Using the values in the configuration file and "intelligent pathing", Proctor in essence, applies the instructor's tests to the project.
+Only a single, compiled copy of the instructor's tests need exist.

 As part of the grading process, Proctor creates a gradebook file named `grades-N.csv`, runs all unit tests, and identifies the number of tests that pass out of the total.
 All of the information regarding each graded project